 Elections Canada has commissioned several research studies to better understand why many young people are not showing up to the polls.
 This research is part of Elections Canada’s ongoing efforts to understand how barriers to voting are evolving.

 From the 2015 National Youth Survey, the agency found two major barriers that prevented youth from voting: motivation and access.
-The survey found that compared to older voters, Canadian youth
+The survey found that compared with older voters, Canadian youth

 - are less interested in Canadian politics